caseyg/awesome/TOPICS.md

 *   [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
 Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

+## bad-words

+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, and svelte-superforms, content-filtering, and more.

 ## chatgpt

-*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - spatz... but with shadcn-svelte, svelte-animations, and svelte-superforms
+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, and svelte-superforms, content-filtering, and more.

 *   [mlc-ai/web-llm](https://github.com/mlc-ai/web-llm) - High-performance In-browser LLM Inference Engine